What is PA non-standard, assigned risk, or Pennsylvania high risk auto insurance?

 - The type of required and optional coverages.

-The state of Pennsylvania Assigned Risk Automobile Insurance Plan (PAARP) is available as a market of potential last resort.
+The state of Pennsylvania Assigned Risk Automobile Insurance Plan (PAARP) is available as a market of potential last resort and is available only from PAARP registered producers.

 The state of Pennsylvania Assigned Risk Automobile Insurance Plan (PAARP) authority was issued under The Insurance Company Law of 1921 (40 P. S. § § 341—991); The Insurance Department Act of 1921 (40 P. S. § § 1—321); sections 206, 506, 1501 and 1502 of The Administrative Code of 1929 (71 P. S. § § 66, 186, 411 and 412); and section 3 of the act of February 12, 1984 (P. L. 28, No. 11),PAARP-Assigned Risk Plan—As defined in 75 Pa.C.S. § 1702